x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/autodiscover-service-for-exchange-2013.md

 The Autodiscover service does the following:

 - Automatically configures user profile settings for clients running Microsoft Office Outlook 2007, Outlook 2010, or Outlook 2013, as well as supported mobile phones.
 Phones running Windows Mobile 6.1 or a later version are supported.
 If your phone isn't a Windows Mobile phone, check your mobile phone documentation to see if it's supported.

 - Provides access to Exchange features for Outlook 2007, Outlook 2010, or Outlook 2013 clients that are connected to your Exchange messaging environment.

 - Uses a user's email address and password to provide profile settings to Outlook 2007, Outlook 2010, or Outlook 2013 clients and supported mobile phones.
 If the Outlook client is joined to a domain, the user's domain account is used.

-**Contents**

-Overview of the Autodiscover service

-How the Autodiscover service works

-Deployment options for the Autodiscover service

-Configuring Autodiscover for cross-forest moves

 ## Overview of the Autodiscover service